thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 and, as we will discuss, the estimate of the error associated with this procedure is already implemented in the sampling engine.

+## Problems you will likely face if you use Bayesian inference

 There is of course no free lunch, as every method has pros and cons.

+First of all, unless you are trained as a statistician, at the beginning you will likely face one problem: the way of thinking.
+Probabilistic thinking requires a training, but in the long run it will be a priceless tool, as probability is the **only** consistent way to quantify uncertainties.

-The main drawback of using Bayesian methods is that sampling may require time, and while having a high quality sample with few parameters requires seconds, you may need hours or more for a good sample if you are dealing with thousands of parameters.
+From a more practical point of view, the main drawback of using Bayesian methods is that sampling may require time, and while having a high quality sample with few parameters requires seconds, you may need hours or more for a good sample if you are dealing with thousands of parameters.

-You should also consider that the prior selection might take require some effort, especially when you are dealing with a new problem and if you are new to Bayesian inference.
+You should also consider that the prior selection might take require some effort, especially when you are dealing with a new problem or with a new kind of model.

 ## Conclusions

-I hope I convinced you that Bayesian statistics is a valuable instrument in the toolbox of any data scientist.
+I hope I convinced you that Bayesian inference is a valuable instrument in the toolbox of any data scientist.
 In the next articles I will show you how to implement, check and discuss Bayesian models in Python.